From Zero to Millions

 What is your opinion about women entrepreneurs?

 Female entrepreneurs are a necessary requirement in today’s business world.
-Women tend to be the nurturers in business and have a slightly different approach to business than men.
+Women tend to be the nurturers in Business Networking and have a slightly different approach to business than men.
 As natural multi-taskers, women are also adept at seeing the detail through, more so than some men.
 But I don’t want to over-generalise.

 We love to embrace the next generation of wealth creators.